newrelic/gatsby-theme-newrelic/README.md

 New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related [Community topic](https://discuss.newrelic.com/t/announcing-a-new-relic-gatsby-site-theme/109814) in the New Relic Explorers Hub.
+Like all official New Relic open source projects, there's a related [Community topic](https://discuss.newrelic.com/t/announcing-a-new-relic-gatsby-site-theme/109814) in the New Relic Support Forum.

 ## Contributing